 Although a sitemap is the first prototype in information architecture development, you still have to create advanced prototypes by wireframing and data modeling.

-Wireframe of Back to my body web app
+Wireframe of Back to my body web app, source: Alyoop

-Wireframes are drawn on paper or using a special tool or a software like Justinmind, Wireframe.cc, Fluid UI, Balsamiq, or Visio for creating digital wireframes, sitemaps, or high-fidelity prototypes.
+Wireframes are drawn on paper or using special software like Justinmind or Visio for creating digital wireframes, sitemaps, or high-fidelity prototypes.
 Wireframes are tested by users to define whether the structure is clear and concise.

 The final step before development is data modeling: You can embody the content structure in data modeling systems.
 At this stage, you communicate the prototypes to stakeholders and developers to work on a product.

-Usually, it’s done via wireframes or right through CMS (content management systems), supporting systems for content publishing, like Squarespace, WordPress, and Wix.
+Usually, it’s done via wireframes or right through CMS (content management systems), which are the supporting systems for content publishing, like Squarespace, WordPress, and Wix.
 Lay the content out via CMS and later use it as the platform for website development.